RohitKushvaha01/gvisor-android/README.md

 integrates with Docker and Kubernetes, making it simple to run sandboxed containers.

+> [!WARNING]
+> To allow gVisor to run on Android, most sandboxing and isolation layers have been disabled.
+This fork should not be used for sensitive or production-level security environments.

 ## What **isn't** gVisor?

 *   gVisor is **not a syscall filter** (e.g. `seccomp-bpf`), nor a wrapper over